 The ultimate one pass footpath surfacing solution.

-ULTIFASTPATH contains a modified binder, designed fine aggregates and an innovative, heat-retaining additive.
-As a result it is stronger, more workable, and more durable than conventional asphalt.
+ULTIFASTPATH contains a modified binder and designed fine aggregates.
+As a result it is stronger, more workable and more durable than conventional asphalt.

 Ultimate SpeedExisting surface and binder courses can be replaced in a single pass, halving construction time.

 Ultimate ConvenienceFaster construction time minimises disruption to pedestrians, residents and road users.